Llangollen Railway

 RCD’s Overview

-This heritage railway is located within an Area of Outstanding Natural Beauty running close to the waters of the River Dee for most of its length.
-It runs on the former Ruabon to Barmouth line, an important cross-country line which linked the Welsh seaside resort of Barmouth with the West Midlands and North West of England.
-Viewed by many as the premier standard gauge preserved line in Wales today, the line runs 10 miles between Llangollen and Corwen (to be opened imminently).
-The railway runs a service on most days between June and October, and on weekends at most other times, making it a convenient line to visit.
+Viewed by many as the premier standard gauge preserved line in Wales today, the railway runs 10 miles between Llangollen and Corwen.
+It runs a service on a considerable number of days from March to October, making it a convenient line to visit at most times.
 It operates both steam, diesel and diesel multiple units, so visitors are advised to check as to what may be running on any given day.
 Llangollen is a popular tourist town in its own right, and a visit can also be combined with a visit to its canal, the nearby Pontcysyllte Aqueduct itself being a world heritage site.

-Happening This Month: June 2023
+Happening This Month:

 Key Facts (where and when)